tkyaaronRM/tkyaaronRM.github.io/index.md

 ### Arduino

-I first started with the [Elegoo Uno R3 Kit](https://www.elegoo.com/blogs/arduino-projects/elegoo-uno-r3-project-the-most-complete-starter-kit-tutorial) (a kit with an Arduino Uno R3 Clone) to learn Arduino.
-After some time, I find that these totorials are a little boring.

-Hence, I took lessons on Arduino.
-After a while, I became even more excited about how many things I can build with a simple microcontroller.
+I began my journey into coding with the Arduino [Elegoo Uno R3 Starter Kit](https://www.elegoo.com/blogs/arduino-projects/elegoo-uno-r3-project-the-most-complete-starter-kit-tutorial).
+This kit gave me the chance to mix coding with electronics, which made learning really fun and exciting.
+I was able to build cool projects with lights, sensors, and more.
+That got me super interested, so I started taking Arduino lessons, and soon, I was making things I never thought I could!

 Here are some of the projects I have done: